XP practices in remote times

 • No, but everyone is responsible for the entire code

-• It is an organizational policy and at the same time a sentiment
+• It is an organisational policy and at the same time a sentiment

 • Pair programming with rotation helps to improve ownership